 Just as you would with your dollars, you need to be careful to spend your credit card reward points carefully in order to get the most value from them.
 With cash back, there’s little effort needed to redeem your rewards, but it takes a bit of skill to redeem travel rewards for the most value.
 For example, nearly all credit card rewards and frequent flyer programs allow you to redeem your miles for gift cards and merchandise.
 But unfortunately, these options will offer the least value per mile redeemed.
 To get the most value from your frequent flyer miles earned through your small business credit card, you should be looking to redeem miles for airline flights.
 And if you have a card that offers you reward points that can be transferred to airline miles or hotel points, this will be the reward option that can potentially return the most value to you.

 But which flights offer the most value.
 First, you want to redeem your miles for flights that you would have paid cash for, and not just spend your miles for unnecessary trips, just because you have miles to spend.
 Next, you want to make sure that you’re redeeming your miles at the lowest possible mileage rate.
-Usually, this means a round-trip, domestic flight in economy class is 12,500 miles each way, or 25,000 round-trip.
-For flights to Europe in economy class, the best rates are usually at around 60,000 miles round-trip in economy, and about 120,000 to 140,000 in business class.
+Usually, this means a round-trip, domestic flight in economy class is 12,500 miles each way, or 25,000 miles round-trip.
+For flights to Europe in economy class, the best rates are usually at around 60,000 miles round-trip in the economy, and about 120,000 to 140,000 in business class.

 Recommended: Read our guide, How to Choose a Small Business Credit Card for Airline Rewards for more information.